dan-mannion/tinyODIN_MicrocontrollerLibrary/README.md

 2. Define functions to do the following: set a GPIO pin's direction, write to a GPIO pin, and read from a GPIO pin.
 How to implement these functions will depend on the micrcontroller you are doing.
 However, below is an example for when using the Zynq 7000 SoC.
 ### Defining physical pin connections
 The pin mappings are defined in [hardware_specific.h](https://github.com/dan-mannion/tinyODIN_MicrocontrollerLibrary/blob/be1a8a89885529c55dd56d775294fd33ca26cbc1/hardware_specific.h#L14C1-L28C1).
 An example is shown below.
 Note that ODIN's clock pin is not referenced in this file.
 This is because the library does not attempt to drive this clock signal.
-Instead, the user must provide an external clock for ODIN or generate this signal or produce it using the microcontroller.
+Instead, the user must provide an external clock for ODIN or generate this signal using the microcontroller.
 As specified in the [tinyODIN repository](https://github.com/ChFrenkel/tinyODIN/tree/main/doc) the clock must be 4 times faster than the clock of the SPI signal.
 ```c
 #define RESET_PIN 2
 #define SPI_SCLK_PIN 0